react-native-community/cli/docs/dependencies.md

 #### platforms.android.sourceDir

 A relative path to a folder with Android project (Gradle root project), e.g. `./path/to/custom-android`.
 By default, CLI searches for `./android` as source dir.

+#### platforms.android.appName

+A name of the app in the Android `sourceDir`, equivalent to Gradle project name.
+By default it's `app`.

 #### platforms.android.packageName